sdegutis/immaculatalibrary.com/site/data/articles/2025-03-06-mary-wrote-hebrews.md

 ### The moral lesson

 Someone asked me once, why does it matter who it is, or whether it's Mary?
-I didn't have an answer, but came up with one on the spot: if Mary wrote it, and especially if she wrote it as her dying exhortation to all Christians facing the flaming sword of the garden of Eden and shying away, then this entire letter is an instruction manual to teach mothers how to encourage their children not to be afraid of their fathers, but rather to love and obey them, trusting that their fathers only want whats best for them.
+I didn't have an answer, but came up with one on the spot: if Mary wrote it, and especially if she wrote it as her dying exhortation to all Christians facing the flaming sword of the garden of Eden and shying away, then this entire letter is an instruction manual to teach mothers how to encourage their children not to be afraid of their fathers, but rather to love and obey them, trusting that their fathers only want what's best for them.